openvinotoolkit/open_model_zoo/models/intel/handwritten-english-recognition-0001/README.md

 - `L` - confidence distribution across the supported symbols in [GNHK](https://goodnotes.com/gnhk/)

 The network output can be decoded by CTC Greedy Decoder.

+The network also outputs 10 LSTM hidden states of shape `2, 1, 256`, which can be simply ignored.

 ## Legal Information